Ghost-Recon131/FP-a2-s3843790/README.md

 4. ManageAdminAccounts.fxml: GUI for adding / deleting or changing admin accounts

-5. ManageBookingRequests.fxml: GUI for accepting or denying booking requests

-6. ManageEmployeeAccounts.fxml: GUI for adding / deleting or changing admin accounts
+5. ManageEmployeeAccounts.fxml: GUI for adding / deleting or changing admin accounts

-7. ViewBookings.fxmlL GUI for admin to see bookings on a particular date + who reserved the table and their booking ID
+6. ViewBookings.fxmlL GUI for admin to see bookings on a particular date + who reserved the table, and their booking ID Also allows for managing bookings here

 ## View - User
 1. BookTable.fxml: GUI for employees to reserve a table